Revealed and Concealed Repression: Theory and Measurement: Model of Revealed and Concealed Repression

+An implication of \cref{prop:equilibrium} is that the public does not infer anything about the nature of the activists' demands following no news: The posterior likelihood ratio that the activists are good versus bad remains the same as the prior.
+However, the absence of news of concession or repression can be informative about the presence of organized activists.
+Because activists only sometimes organize to challenge the regime ($\gamma<1$) and because the regime sometimes conceals repression $\widetilde{c}<\overline{c}$, following no news, the public updates its belief that it is less likely that activists have organized:

+Upon observing repression, by contrast, the public learns that activists have organized and updates its belief about whether the organized activists are good or bad.
+In particular, let $q'$ denote the public's belief, upon observing repression, that the activists are good:

+Since the regime observably represses bad organized activists more often (\cref{prop:equilibrium}, Part 3), the public updates negatively about the organized activists that are observably repressed:

+This implication follows from \cref{A1}.\ref{A1-alphaG<alphaB} and is consistent with the empirical results in \cref{sec:Russia} (see footnote~\ref{fn:qqprime}) and with the literature showing that survey respondents are less likely to approve of or express support for protesters who have experienced repression than for those who have not \autocite{tertytchnaya_this_2023,pechenkina_how_2019}.

+\cref{prop:equilibrium} allows us to characterize the ex ante probabilities of revealed, concealed, and total repression, which we will use in subsequent sections to analyze the problem of measuring repression and to suggest indices of repression.
+Upon observing a bad activist, the regime will repress-and-reveal with probability $1-H(\widetilde{c})$.
+Upon observing a good activist, the regime will repress-and-reveal with probability $\kappa( 1-H(\widetilde{c}) )$.
+Therefore, the ex-ante probabilities are:

-Naturally, $\prob( \text{concession} )=1-\prob( \text{total repression} )$.
-A formal literature studies how regimes combine repression with information manipulation when the information is unrelated to repression \autocite{guriev_theory_2020,EgorovSonin2021,GitmezMolaviSonin2025,GehlbachLouEtAl2025,EgorovSonin2024}.
-Our focus is instead on the regime's censorship of information about repression itself.
-Interpreting $H(\tilde c)$ as the probability of censorship (of repression), \eqref{eqn:ex-ante-repression} implies that repression and its censorship are complements.
+where $\gamma$, $\kappa$, $\widetilde{c}$ are equilibrium objects described in \cref{prop:equilibrium}.\footnote{A formal literature studies how regimes combine repression with information manipulation when the information is unrelated to repression \autocite{guriev_theory_2020,EgorovSonin2021,GitmezMolaviSonin2025,GehlbachLouEtAl2025,EgorovSonin2024}.
+Our focus is instead on the regime's concealment of information about repression itself.
+Interpreting $H(\tilde c)$ as the probability of censorship (of repression), equations \eqref{eqn:concealed-repression}-\eqref{eqn:total repression basic formula} imply $\prob(\text{total repression})=\gamma[(\kappa q + 1 - q) + q(1 - \kappa)\, H(\widetilde{c})]$, suggesting that repression and the censorship of repression may be complements in this setting.}